 While some NSF solicitations may require you to submit your application through the NSF Research.gov/FastLane system or through the federal Grants.gov system, most will allow you to choose between the two systems.
 When given the option, please use NSF Research.gov/FastLane; it's an easier system and provides a direct submission path to NSF.

-Whether using Grants.gov or FastLane to submit the application, you'll need a FastLane account.
-To establish an account, please contact DSP.
-Once you register and log into FastLane, you can rinitiate a FastLane proposal; check your proposal status; and complete a number of other critical tasks.
+Whether using Research.gov/FastLane to submit the application, you'll need an NSF account.
+To establish an account, please go to Research.gov, Click on Register in the upper right to establish your account.
+Once you register DSP will validate your registration.
+After validation you can initiate your Research.gov/Fastlane proposal, check your proposal status; and complete a number of other critical tasks.